Magnon bands in pyrochlore slabs with Heisenberg exchange and anisotropies: Ferromagnetic exchange

-We first consider the case of ferromagnetic exchange interaction $J=-1.0$.
-For ferromagnetic exchange, for the range of DMI strengths studied in this work, the term in the Hamiltonian responsible for driving the system away from the purely aligned ground state is the spin-ice anisotropy term $K$.
-In the absence of $K$, the the DMI term on the pyrochlore lattice does not change the energy of the ferromagnetic state with fully aligned spins \cite{onose_et_al_science_2010} and hence for all the $D$ values we analyze classical ground state is still a state with all moments aligned.
-The continuous degeneracy of this ground state is reduced to a discrete degeneracy of six in the presence of the $K$ term for both direct and indirect DMI \cite{Li_Chen_spin_1_pyrochlore_2018}.
-The resulting classical ground state gives rise to a ferromagnetic splay phase.
-The splay phase has a ground state spin configuration where all the moments in the tetrahedral unit have a common ferromagnetic component and the finite transverse components add to zero.
-The Luttinger-Tisza analysis shows the moments in the tetrahedron to have a form: $\alpha_1=\left(a, b, b \right), \alpha_2= \left(a, b, -b \right), \alpha_3= \left(a, -b, -b \right), \alpha_4=\left(a, -b, b \right)$.
-The determination of $a, b$ for a given set of coupling constants can be done using a minimization of classical energy and we omit the detailed expressions.\\ In the slab geometry, which is the case of interest for us here, this discrete degeneracy where the ferromagnetic components of the moments point along the Cartesian axes remains unchanged for the $[111]$ termination of the lattice.
+In the slab geometry, which is the case of interest for us here, this discrete degeneracy where the ferromagnetic components of the moments point along the Cartesian axes remains unchanged for the $[111]$ termination of the lattice.
 This happens because the $[111]$ direction is symmetrically placed relative to all the three Cartesian axes.
 For our analysis in the slab geometry we work with the numerically obtained ground states which deep in the bulk have tetrahedra almost in the splay configuration with the splay axis along the $x$-direction.
 This choice is convenient because such ground states exist for all the three slab geometries.
 As one moves closer to the surfaces the moments can deviate slightly from the splay ground state in a manner that depends on the geometry and the number of layers.
-The salient features of the bulk and the corresponding edge spectrum for the ferromagnetic splay phase are presented in Fig. \ref{splay_full_figure}.
-On the left we depict those q-values in the 3D Brillouin zone at which there are band degeneracies.
-We depict the minimum values of the three successive gaps in the spectrum in the three images of the FCC BZ from top to bottom.
-The points shown can either be an exact degeneracy as in the case of the first and the third gap or a small gap at finite sizes which goes to zero as the lattice dimensions are increased.
-The lower two and the upper two bands are seen to be degenerate along the $X-W$ lines of the Brillouin zone.
-This is a generic feature for all the phases we analyze in this work.
-The second and third band are degenerate at two equal and opposite $q$-vectors as shown.
-This degeneracy is a vanishingly small gap at finite lattice sizes which goes to zero in the large lattice size limit.
-For the $D=0.3$ and $K=-D$ data presented in Fig. \ref{splay_full_figure} the point degeneracies appear at $(\pm 2.26195, 0, 0)$ for a lattice size of $100 \times 100 \times 100$ Bravais lattice sites and the gap is $\approx 0.018$.
-Such point degeneracies in the pyrochlore have been investigated for other Hamiltonians earlier \cite{Li_et_al_Weyl_pyrochlore_nature_comm_2016, mook_et_al_prl_2016, su_wang_wang_2017, Jian_Nie_Weyl_2018} as examples of "magnonic Weyl" points, which are magnetic analogues of the electronic Weyl points \cite{Weyl_Fermi_arc_prb_2011}.
+The salient features of the bulk and the corresponding spectrum in the slab geometry for the ferromagnetic splay phase are presented in Fig. \ref{splay_full_figure}.\\